Wallingford Education Foundation

 Funds in the amount of approximately $156,700 raised by the Foundation have enabled it to provide annual Educational Impact and Professional Development grants for programs initiated by exceptional school teachers.
 These grants are typically between $500-$5,000 and are not renewable.
 Perhaps our greatest achievement to date, the educational impact grants, have enable thousands of students to participate in a more fulfilling educational experience.

 The Foundation has done two signature projects.
 The first donation in the amount of $28,000 was Cook’s Table Restaurant at Lyman Hall High School.
 The Foundation’s donation helped to provide restaurant- grade kitchen equipment, furniture, linens, tableware and more.
 The second signature project was the digital restoration of the Mahan Planetarium and Learning Dome at Sheehan High School.
 The Foundation raised over $110,000 with donations, fundraisers, grants, and corporate sponsors.
 This premier facility will be used by Wallingford students and residents, as well as students and residents from other communities.

 In February, 2005 the Foundation received a sizeable gift from the Estate of William Giordano, Sr. for the purpose of providing a scholarship to graduating seniors from Sheehan and Lyman Hall High Schools.
 The William Giordano Sr. Scholarship is funded by the Foundation, and administered by the Wallingford Public Schools.
 Students are encouraged to contact the Guidance Departments at each high school for more information.

-The Foundation awards two scholarships each year to graduation seniors through the William Giordano Memorial Scholarship Fund.
+The Foundation awards two scholarships each year to graduating seniors through the William Giordano Memorial Scholarship Fund.